 Demetrios I of Bactria was never defeated in battle and was known as the second Alexander.

-The rejoicing elephant, depicted on the front of the coin is surrounded by the royal bead-and-reel decoration.
+The rejoicing elephant, depicted on the front of the coin, is surrounded by the royal bead-and-reel decoration.
 The elephant, one of the symbols of Buddhism and the Gautama Buddha, possibly represents the victory of Buddhism brought about by Demetrios.
-The coin's reverse depicts the caduceus, a symbol of reconciliation between two fighting serpents, which is likely a representation of peace between the Greeks and the Sungas, and likewise between Buddhism and Brahmanism.
-It might also symbolize Asklepios, the Greek deity of medicine. (hellenicaworld.com)
+The coin's reverse depicts the caduceus, a symbol of Hermes and also a symbol of reconciliation between two fighting serpents, which is likely a representation of peace between the Greeks and the Sungas and likewise between Buddhism and Brahmanism. (hellenicaworld.com)